Getting involved

 Benefits

-- Experience and training in project management, data management, data science, data visualization, and science communication
+- Experience and training in working with data, data visualization, and science communication.

-- Opportunities to present research at national conferences, network with leading neuroscientists, and publish research in high-impact journals
+- Opportunities to present research at national and local conferences, network with leading neuroscientists.

 Minimum Qualifications